 As the law stands there is no material difference between going for a day or going for a month.
-In the meantime, we’d suggest our China DPRK Borderlands Tour – you will never set foot on North Korean soil, but you will see and experience North Korean border life.
+In the meantime, we’d suggest our North Korea Borderlands Tour – you will never set foot on North Korean soil, but you will see and experience North Korean border life.
 We also have our South Korean Borderlands Tour where you catch glimpses of the North Korean landscape and have an up and close encounter with the South Korean military.

 Americans were previously banned from spending any money in Cuba, which constituted a de facto ban on visiting.
 Passports were never confiscated as a result of visiting Cuba; the worst that could happen was a fine.
 Granted, this fine could be pretty high.

 If dialogue and diplomatic relations continue to improve between North Korea and the US, there is a chance for this travel restriction to be lifted which then we will make announcements on our website, Facebook, Twitter and Instagram.
 Trump 2024?
 Stranger things have happened.